SerbiaOfficial Name: Republic of Serbia

 Many doctors and other health care providers in Serbia are highly trained.
 However, the equipment and hygiene in hospitals, clinics, and ambulances are usually not up to Western standards.
 You can get many medicines and basic medical supplies at private pharmacies, but you should not expect to find the same brands of medication or medical supplies in Serbia that you can get in the United States.
 Medical facilities usually require payment in cash for all services, and do not accept U.S. health insurance, Medicare, or Medicaid as payment.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Serbia, you may encounter road conditions that differ significantly from those in the United States.

-You may use a foreign or U.S. driver’s license in Serbia for up to 180 days after your arrival.
+You may use a foreign or U.S. driver’s license in Serbia for up to 180 days after your arrival

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Serbia’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Serbia’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Serbia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Serbia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.